Frequently Asked Questions (FAQ)

 Can we try out before joining?

 Yes, our Centre allows a two week trial period where you can "try before you buy" so to speak.
-For $10/ week, your child can attend and try Little Athletics at our centre for two weeks.
+For $10/week, your child can attend and try Little Athletics at our centre for two weeks.
 If you then register, this $20 is deducted from the registration costs.
 If you decide not to go ahead, then the Centre keeps the $20 for those two weeks trialled.
 You will still need to register in order to have a 2 week trial period.
+There is only 1 trial period per athlete permitted.

 Who runs the centre?